srollins/software-dev-materials/notes/usf_guides/microcloud.md

 4. Under `Launch configuration:`, select the class containing the main method that will run your server.
 5. Select an appropriate `Export destination:` and click `Finish`.

-#Using scp
+# Using scp

 Transfer your files to your home directory.
 One approach is to use scp.
 See [transferring files] (http://tutoringcenter.cs.usfca.edu/resources/transferring-files.html) for more detail.

-Here is an example of how I would use scp from the command line to copy `example.jar` from my local system to my home directory and save it in a file named `example.jar` in a directory named `/cs601`:
+Here is an example of how I would use scp from the command line to copy `example.jar` from my local system to my home directory and save it in a file named `example.jar` in a directory named `/cs514`:

 `scp example.jar srollins@stargate.cs.usfca.edu:cs601/example.jar`

-#Running remotely
+# Running remotely

 Run your code using `java -jar <filename>`.